 and see the Register

-section to download an Access Form to register and submit to request access to the site.
+section to download an Access Form to register and submit to request access to the site (this is a quick, automated process).
 When access is granted click on the Geodiversity tab then Geosite Search.
 NVA geosites may then be searched for according to a range of text attributes.
 Click 'Advanced Search' to see more options.
 Click 'Search' and scroll down to see a list of results.

 Alternatively, NVA geosites may be searched for by spatial criteria.
 On the search form click the map.
 This will open the map viewer.
-Zoom in using the magnifier tool then use the polygon tool (indicated by a rectangle) to draw an outline of your area of interest.
+Zoom in using the magnifier tool then use the polygon tool (indicated by a rectangle) to draw an outline of your area of interest - this need not be a simple rectangle.
 Double click to close the polygon then click the green tick to return to the NVA and load your polygon as a spatial search term.
 Click 'Search' and scroll down to see a list of results.

 When search results are returned you can use the blue 'Details' buttons to explore several levels of site attributes.